-BPPSC 2019 Recruitment: Vacancies for 2446 released; graduates eligible to apply
+BPSSC 2019 Recruitment: Vacancies for 2446 released; graduates eligible to apply

 The recruitment is being conducted for Police SI, Sergeant, Asst Superintendent Jail (Direct), and Asst Superintendent Jail (ex-servicemen) positions.